zerobase-io/smart-tracing-api/README.md

 ### Java 11

-This project targets the current LTS versoin of Java: 11.
+This project targets the current LTS version of Java: 11.
 You are welcome to use any of the JDK implementations locally, but deployments will be done using an AdoptOpenJDK build.
 If you want to use Oracle's official JDK, it can be dowloaded [here](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
 We recommend, however, that you install the JDK using a package manager, such as `brew` on macOS, to easily stay up to date.